uktrade/directory-ui-export-readiness/article/templates/article/markdown/21_raise-money-by-borrowing.md

 ### Use a finance platform

 There are many websites that match businesses to financial products.
-The government requires banks that can’t help a company with a loan to refer them to 3 lending platforms:
+The government requires banks to refer companies they can't help with a loan to:

 * [Business Finance Compared](https://www.businessfinancecompared.com/ "Business Finance Compared")
 * [Funding Options](https://exporting.fundingoptions.com/ "Funding Options")